 Who’s that Little Deva in the Mirror?

-This is not to say that as the years went by, I didn’t learn about vanity and the trouble it causes.
+This is not to say that as the years went by I didn’t learn about vanity and the trouble it causes.
 I was taught to some extent to watch out for it and control it, focussing instead on my inward beauty as much as I did my outward appearance.
 But, I don’t believe it sunk in like it should have.
-In fact, I believe I even lied to myself that I believed inward beauty was more important than outward beauty.
+In fact, I remember lying to myself that I believed inward beauty was more important than outward beauty.
 That lie would come back to haunt me.

 Teen Years Without Acne

 Fast forward to year 13, I began to get little pimples on my nose and cheeks.
-Mom promptly put me on the acne treatment I told you about, and the problem went away.
-I hardly dealt with breakouts all throughout high school.
-It sure felt nice to be able to use something that could make my complexion crystal clear during those vulnerable years.
+Mom promptly put me on the acne treatment I told you about and the problem went away.
+I hardly dealt with breakouts throughout high school.
+It felt wonderful to be able to use something that could make my complexion crystal clear during those vulnerable years.

 I won’t deny how great the feeling of having beautiful skin was.
-Being on that acne treatment empowered the girls and me as we entered the Singing Career part of our lives.
+In more ways than one that acne treatment empowered the girls and me as we entered the next 4 years of our Singing Career.
 We all had beautiful, flawless complexions, and everyone thought we were lovely.

-Again, I’ll admit I loved it.
+Again, I’ll admit, I loved it.
 I loved being loved, and I loved being thought of as beautiful.
-I guess in many ways my bottle of vanity filled up too much during those years.
-I knew it, too, but I didn’t care.
+In many ways I guess my bottle of vanity filled up too much.
+Deep down, I knew it, but I shoved that prickly thought even deeper.
 I had it all good.
 Nothing to worry about, right?